 Contact Our Naperville Personal Injury Lawyers

-Contact Agruss Law Firm if you suffered injuries from a dog attack.
+Contact Mike Agruss Law if you suffered injuries from a dog attack.
 Our legal team will work to negotiate a settlement with the party responsible for your injury and their insurance company.
 If we cannot reach a fair settlement during negotiations, we are prepared to pursue litigation on your behalf.

 You must file your claim within two years of the dog bite injury to be eligible for compensation.
 To ensure you meet your deadline and maximize your settlement, contact us today to schedule a confidential, free consultation and get the legal representation you deserve.